janengpersonal/portfolio/samples/byok-integration-with-azure-key-vault.md

 ## Before you start

 - Review the BYOK concept and how it works within the LeapXpert platform.
-See: **Configure Bring Your Own Key (BYOK) protection**.
+See: [**Configure Bring Your Own Key (BYOK) protection** (internal link).
 - To enable authentication, understand how to generate certificates from the LeapXpert Admin Portal.
-See: **Generate certificate credential keys for Microsoft Entra ID app registration**.
+See: **Generate certificate credential keys for Microsoft Entra ID app registration** (internal link)
   *The certificate generation step is required before proceeding.*

 > **Note**